shabbyrobe/amiss/UPGRADE.md

 - Added encoder field type.
 This allows automatic PHP serialization or json_encoding of data in the mapper.
-- Added support for embedding objects
+- Added support for embedding objects.

 API changes: